cj1128/ctci-review/README.md

 Reverse Order, O(Max Length): One time traversal, recursively add digits

 Forward Order, O(Max Length): First we need to pad short list with 0s, then recursively add digits

+### 2.6 Palindrome

+> Implement a function to check if a linked list is a palindrome.

+O(N): Use a stack and fast runner / slow runner technique.
+At each step, push the data from the slow runner onto the stack.
+When the fast runner hits the end end of the list, the slow runner will be at the middle of the linked list.
+Then we can compare the value poped from the stack with value in the other half.

+### 2.7 Interesction

+> Given two singly linked lists, determine if the two lists interest.
+Return the intersecting node.
+Note that the intersection is defined based on reference, not value.

+O(M + N): First we traverse two lists to get their lengths.
+There is a simple fact: if there is intersection, then the tail node of two lists must be same.

+### 2.8 Loop Detection

+> Given a circular linked list, implement an algorithm that returns the node at the beginning of the loop.

+O(N): Use a set.
+This will cost us O(N) additional space.
+O(N): Two pointers technique.
+We use a slow pointer and a fast pointer.
+Move slow pointer one step at a time and fast pointer two steps at a time.
+They must collide at a node.
+We say the "non-looped" part of the list has length m.
+We can be sure that both the collision point and the head are m steps from the loop start.